Ghost Town Village

-Ghost Town Village (formerly "Ghost Town in the Sky at Ghost Mountain Park") is an abandoned Wild West-themed amusement park in Maggie Valley, North Carolina, United States that is currently, as of October 2019, under contract for possible sale.
+Ghost Town Village (formerly "Ghost Town in the Sky at Ghost Mountain Park") is an abandoned Wild West-themed amusement park in Maggie Valley, North Carolina, United States whose status is currently, as of March 2023, the subject of an ongoing lawsuit.
 It sits atop Buck Mountain, with a top elevation of 4650 ft.
-Ghost Town is promoted as "North Carolina's mile-high theme park."
+Ghost Town was promoted as "North Carolina's mile-high theme park."